 - BAM!
 Transcription – This company will hire beginners if a skills test is passed.
 The app is not on their site, so you'll have to contact them via their contact form to get info on applying.

 - Casting Words – Read Casting Words Review – Beginners OK.
-You can work through Amazon Mturk or directly on their website.
 Only $1 is needed to request a payout.

-- Crowdsurf – CrowdSurf offers transcription and captioning HITs on Work Market.
+- Crowdsurf – May be open worldwide, but you must be fluent in English.
+CrowdSurf offers transcription and captioning HITs on Work Market.
 You must have a Work Market account to work on their transcription/captioning tasks.
+Rate per audio hour is not known, but salary reports on Glassdoor indicate some transcribers average $6 to $7 hourly.

-- Daily Transcription – Read Daily Transcription Review – Specializes in entertainment, corporate, and legal transcription.
+- Daily Transcription – Read Daily Transcription Review – US and Canada only.
+Specializes in entertainment, corporate, and legal transcription.
+They claim their top transcriptionist makes between $250 and $950 weekly.
+Glassdoor indicates some transcribers are averaging between $10 and $11 hourly here.

-- Genius – Lyrics transcribers usually needed.
+- Genius – Not always open.
+Lyrics transcribers usually needed.
 Doesn't specifically say under qualifications that you need transcription experience.
 They do prefer that you are fluent in a foreign language.

-- GMR Transcription – Entry level OK.
-Hires from US and also Canada.
+- GMR Transcription – US and Canada.
+Entry level OK.

-- National Capitol Contracting – Entry level is OK, but they do prefer experience.
+- National Capitol Contracting – Read National Capitol Contracting Review – Entry level is OK, but they do prefer experience.
 Pays $40 an audio hour.

 - Pactera – Frequently has remote transcription tasks available.
 Experience is not required, but you must test, train, and follow the guidelines.